30 Stress-Free Road Trip Activities for Kids

 There is no competitive objective to the game, you just put on a favorite song and have everyone join in.

-This game is perfect for kids of all ages, especially younger children that may not be able to compete in the other games and want something fun to do with everyone.
+This game is perfect for kids of all ages, especially younger children who may not be able to compete in the other games and want something fun to do with everyone.

 Happy black family with three members having fun and singing during car ride.